Home

 I will resist impulses.

 Sometimes being impulsive can be fun.
 Most would agree, however, that impulsive behavior can lead to problems or difficult situations.
-Self-control does not mean we can never be impulsive.
-It means we should consider potential consequences – the more serious or negative the impulse, the more it should be considered - or even avoided.
+Self control does not mean we should never be impulsive.
+It means we should consider potential consequences.
+The more serious or negative the consequences, the more we should considered avoiding the impulse.

 I will create a general plan for my future.